 - Tingling or tremors in the arms or legs

 - Memory loss

-Testing may also be ordered even in the absence of symptoms when it is known that a person has been exposed to mercury in order to help evaluate the extent of the exposure.
+To help evaluate the extent of the exposure, testing may also be ordered even in the absence of symptoms when it is known you have been exposed to mercury.

 Mercury measurements may be ordered on a regular basis to monitor people who work in industries that use mercury.
 It may be ordered, along with tests to detect lead and/or other heavy metals, for individuals who work with a variety of potentially hazardous materials.